open-learning/git4ol/README.md

 ## Assesment

-Assignments can be either self assesed or teacher assesed.
+Assignments can be either self assesed, machine assesed or teacher assesed.

+### Local assesment

-In the case of self assesed tests the needed tests to validate an assignment (like unit tests) should be provided in the commit.
+In the case of self assesed tests the needed tests to validate an assignment (like unit tests) should be provided in the commit and assesment can be done localy on the client.

+### Remote assesment

-In the case of teacher assesed assignments we think of the assignment in two parts:
+In the case of machine and teacher assesed assignments we think of the assignment in two parts:

 - The "challenge" part of an assignment is a git commit containing instructions and learning materials
 - The "response" part of an assignment is a pull request containing all the commits to be reviewed

 ### Advertisement

-Before an assignment assesment can be made a teacher has to advertise that he's available to review a speciffic assignment.
+Before an assignment assesment can be made someone has to advertise that they are available to review a speciffic assignment.
 This is done by publishing branches that pull-requests can be submitted against.

 For example, if we wanted to advertise that we're able to review `refs/markdown@0.3.0/assignment/1` we create `refs/heads/markdown@0.3.0/assignment/1` from `refs/markdown@0.3.0/assignment/1`: